 An axle seal is the part of the vehicle that connects the axle to the rear differential, or the transmission.
 The purpose of the axle seal is to keep transmission fluid from leaking.
 Depending on the size of the leak, it may be okay to drive with a leaking axle seal, but not for very long.

-Oil puddle under car.
-One of the more common signs the axle seal is leaking is oil below your vehicle after it has been parked.
-Your driveway is one of the spaces you will notice the oil leak.
+An oil puddle under the vehicle after it’s been parked is one of the more common signs the axle seal is bad.
+Your driveway is one of the spaces where you will notice the oil leak.
 If you start to notice oil drops on your driveway, it could be a sign of a leaking axle seal.

 The severity of the leak affects how safe it is to drive with a leaking axle seal.
 If there is significant fluid loss, so much that it affects the transmission, the vehicle should not be driven.
 If the leak is small and you can’t make it to an appointment for a few days, it is okay to drive your vehicle as long as you keep the transmission fluid full.
 Do not push it too far though, as ruining your transmission is an expensive repair.